 As mentioned earlier in this paper, doing business in B2B's differs from doing business in the B2C sector.
 This should mean that also the social media objectives differ.
-When considering the objectives of improving business processes, the generic objectives can be partly the same in B2B and B2C companies, for example to enhance co-operation by connecting all parties together [31][46] or to shorten reaction time in customer support [10].
+When considering the objectives of improving business processes, the generic objectives can be partly the same in B2B and B2C companies, for example to enhance co-operation by connecting all parties together [25, 43] or to shorten solving time of customer problems[7].

-From the customer interface perspective, while the B2C objectives are often concerned with understanding the customers' needs as larger entities (whole markets or larger customer segments), the B2B objectives are commonly focused on deepening and on timewise extending the personal relationships with the generally relatively few customers that a B2B company has [6][46][37], to enhance the company's credibility in business relationships, or to improve the responsiveness [42].
+From the customer interface perspective, while the B2C objectives are often concerned with understanding the customers' needs as larger entities (whole markets or larger customer segments), the B2B objectives are commonly focused on deepening and on timewise extending the personal relationships with the generally relatively few customers that a B2B company has [4, 24, 31, 43]to enhance the company's credibility in business relationships, or to improve responsiveness to customer feedback [38].

-Social media objectives for innovation, for example a higher level of product innovation [51] can be related to both B2B and B2C companies but the objective might be reached differently.
+Social media objectives for innovation, for example a higher level of product innovation [48] can be related to both B2B and B2C companies but the objective might be reached differently.
 When B2C companies usually have a large number of customers, the goal may be for instance to have plenty of product ideas from customers as a large crowd, without aiming to understand each and every customer's detailed needs.
 Contrary to this, in B2B companies the role of individual customers or sometimes even one single customer, and their better understanding, can be very important.

-To successfully set targets for social media use and to evaluate the social media activities the objectives must be first understood and clarified [10].
+Thus, it seems evident that in many cases, the benefits of social media should be evaluated and measured differently in B2C versus B2B use.
+To successfully set targets for social media use and to evaluate the social media activities the objectives must be first understood and clarified [7].